 - Complete either an advanced writing course, besides ENGL 467, in the English Department; any writing course in a different department; or a similar course at a graduate or professional school.
 Students interested in nonfiction writing should consult the wide offerings in Yale College (taught by professors including Alan Burdick, Anne Fadiman, Cynthia Zarin, Carl Zimmer, James Surowiecki, Margaret Spillane, Sarah Stillman and Verlyn Klinkenborg), as well as the course catalogs of Yale’s other schools.

-Email the faculty director, Mark Oppenheimer, at firstname.lastname@example.org, for more information.
+Email the faculty director, Haley Cohen Gilliland, at email@example.com, for more information.

 What if I don’t get into the gateway class?